 Ticket prices for each stage are slightly reduced if you are over 75 years of age, groups of ten booking together will receive one free ticket.
 Special deals for tour operators exist.

-The fun run, the City Run of Rome takes place on Saturday.
+The fun run, the City Run of Rome takes place before the official marathon.
 Anyone can achieve this and enter the race, whether you are 0 or 99 years old!
 Non-competitive and open to anyone, walk or run the 45km and take in the sites at your leisure.

 No medical certificate required for this one.
 Up to 80,000 people have taken part in this race in previous years.